 - Myth: Exercising must be avoided if you have piles.

 Fact: Exercise reduces the risk of getting piles.
-Generally, a person should ensure that he/she does not lift heavy weights incorrectly by putting pressure on the bottom muscle.
+Generally, a person should ensure they do not lift heavy weights incorrectly by putting pressure on the pelvic muscle.